rubiin/ultimate-nest/README.md

 The example codebase uses [MikroORM](https://mikro-orm.io/) with a Postgres database.

-Copy MikroORM config example file for database settings and adjust the connection settings on sample env file
+Copy MikroORM config example file and adjust the connection settings and other settings(jwt,redism,mail,etc) respectively on sample env file

 Start local Postgres server and run `yarn orm:up` to apply migrations